jinhaochan/blog/content/looking-out-for-c2-traffic.md

-I did a small sample project which can be seen here:<https://github.com/jinhaochan/BotnetDetection>
+I did a small sample project which can be seen here:<https://github.com/Chan Jin Hao/BotnetDetection>